phpcr/phpcr-docs/book/node_types.rst

 Node Types
 ==========

-Node types in PHPCR are anagagous to schemas in JCR.
+Node types in PHPCR are analogous to schemas in JCR.
 Node types enable you to define which items (properties or child nodes) a node may or may not have.
 It allows you to apply constraints to these items and to specify if items should be automatically created when the node is created.